 CDSA initiated the Wasteland Development Demonstration Farm in 1984 on a 15-acre piece of land.
-The land was purchased by the trust with the surplus generated by the ISD (formerly IHE) from its UNCHS (HABITAT) Govt. of Sri Lanka Project.
+The land was purchased by the trust with the surplus generated by the ISD with help from its UNCHS (HABITAT) Govt. of Sri Lanka Project.

 The importance of converting wasteland into productive land for sustainability of Rural Livelihoods need not be stressed.
 The WDDF was established to assess through action research the technical feasibility of developing wasteland and the economic returns from such land for marginal and small farmers.
 Action research was conducted by carrying out the following actions.

 - Upgradation of Land through various conservation and regeneration practices.

 - Water conservation and harvesting by using innovative and traditional methods.

 - Tree plantation for improving land/water conservation to provide fodder, fuel and income.

 - Developing and understanding of the terms-of-trade for marketing of vegetables and fruits through the regulated market at Pune as well as street-corner retailing.

 - Preserving and processing tomatoes, chilies and mangoes.

 - Preparation and testing of training modules on wasteland regeneration through land, water and vegetation management.